About Bill & Kim Cook

 Our real estate investing timeline begins in 1990:

 1990: Bill negotiated his very first creatively constructed deal.
-He sold his grandmother’s house in Shreveport, Louisiana by offering owner financing with staggered monthly payments and a three-year balloon.
+He sold his grandmother’s house in Shreveport, Louisiana by offering owner financing with increasing staggered monthly payments and a three-year balloon.
 This first deal scared the heck out of Bill.

 1996: Bill and Kim made the decision to buy 10 single-family-rental homes over the next 20 years to help them be able to live comfortably during their retirement years.
 The idea of owning and managing rental homes scared the heck out of them.